Health and Other Legislation Amendment Bill 2022

 2.56 pmMr MICKELBERGSupports

-Supported measures to protect health worker safety and wellbeing but criticised the Sunshine Coast Hospital and Health Service board for failing to act on bullying complaints against the former CEO, which led to depression and suicide attempts among staff.
+Supported the bill's measures for health worker safety and wellbeing, while extensively criticising the former Sunshine Coast Hospital and Health Service CEO and board for failing to act on staff complaints.

 In Detail24 Feb 2022View Hansard